metaclass-nl/switch-language-example-globalize/README.md

 support for Globalize.js and react.js so that it can be used with api-platform client generator.

+Furthermore it has been extended to allow the user to change the locale.

 This version uses Globalize runtime modules for both development and production.
 This is for two reasons:
 - In development mode Globalize Webpack Plugin includes all localization data for the